Johns Hopkins UniversityEST. 1876

 Edited Volumes

-2021d Bildung – Ein postkoloniales Manifest.
+2021 Bildung – Ein postkoloniales Manifest.
 As bildungs*Lab Collective.
 Münster: Unrast Verlag.

 2021c "#Must Fall: Imagination, Sprache und Ästhetik."
 In Bildung – Ein postkoloniales Manifest, edited by bildungsLab* Collective.
 Münster: Unrast Verlag.

-2021b “Bodies in the outside: Artistic imaginations in Afrofuturism”.
+2021b "Bodies in the outside: Artistic imaginations in Afrofuturism."
 With MdM.
 Castro Varela.
-In Counter_Readings of the Body edited by Daniel Neugebauer, 57-64.
+In Counter_Readings of the Body, edited by Daniel Neugebauer, 57–64.
 Leipzig: Spector Books.

-2021a “Intersektionalität und Postkoloniale Soziale Arbeit.”
+2021a "Intersektionalität und Postkoloniale Soziale Arbeit."
 With MdM.
 Castro Varela.
-In Handbuch Intersektionalitätsforschung, edited by A. Mefebue, A. Bührmann and S. Grenz, Wiesbaden: Springer Verlag. https://doi.org/10.1007/978-3-658-26613-4_39-1 (online first)
+In Handbuch Intersektionalitätsforschung, edited by A. Mefebue, A. Bührmann, and S. Grenz.
+Wiesbaden: Springer Verlag.
+Online first. https://doi.org/10.1007/978-3-658-26613-4_39-1

 2015 "Djibouti: Das Tor der Tränen."
 In Grenzen erzählen Geschichten.
 Was Landkarten offenbaren, edited by David Signer, 89–91.
 Zürich: Neue Zürcher Zeitung Verlag.